Introduction

 - Accelerated checkout, instant payment confirmation, minimum payment failure ratio.

-- An effortless and smooth user experience maintains frictionless and effortless orders.
+- An effortless and smooth user experience maintains frictionless orders.

 The Importance of AI and Data Analytics in Quick Commerce